 I just started in the Developer Advocate role and now I want to start blogging about my experience in Cloud development, mostly related to the IBM Cloud usage.
 If you want follow this journey, you can subscribe to my blog.

-The first topic I want to address is: “What are major elements to organize my services, apps and devices in IBM Cloud?”, when you access the IBM Cloud with your account ID.
+The first topic I want to address is: “What are major elements to organize my services, apps and devices in IBM Cloud?”

 I would say, if you got a basic understanding of these following topics, you will avoid some common pitfalls you maybe step in, when you don’t know this simple background.